marcos-mc/RL_landmark_detection_for_cardiac_applications/README.md

   --viz			with a value different than 0 show images
 			of the agent actions while playing a game.
 			Only for play and eval options.
-  --not-randstart	makes the initial starting point not random, placing
+  --not_randstart	makes the initial starting point not random, placing
 			it always in the center of the image.(Constant results)

 ```